camunda/camunda-docs/docs/reference/bpmn-processes/message-events/message-events.md

 ![process](assets/message-events.png)

-Currently, messages can be published only externally by using one of the Zeebe clients.

 ## Message start events

 A process can have one or more message start events (besides other types of start events).
 Each of the message events must have a unique message name.